Frontier Trail to Yellowknife Travel Guide

 Fort Providence Territorial Park

 At km 33.4 take the 2 km access road to Fort Providence Territorial Provincial Park situated on the north bank of the Mackenzie River.
-At a superb location and with powered sites the park seems to be busy most times.
+At a superb location and with powered sites the park seems to be busy most time.
 Still, it wasn’t my best Northwest Territories camping experience when I was there.

 It’s an ideal overnight stop with great sunsets and a short distance from the nearby historic Fort Providence.